tsepton/ummi_usability/README.md

    - Allow users to switch the position of two items within the environment.

 7. **Delete an item:**
-   - Allow users to delete an item from that was previously added to the environment.
+   - Allow users to delete an item from those that were previously added to the environment.

 <!-- 6. **Add an item to user's Basket:**